pdimens/harpy/blog/simulate_diploid.md

 show a real-world workflow starting with a haploid genome and creating a diploid genome with the variants we want in it, which will then be fed into linked-read simulation.
 The process might seem a little roundabout due to the limitations of the underlying software, but it shouldn't be too bad to wrap your head around it!
-Ultimately, you will creating linked-reads from the resulting genome and then aligning those reads onto your **original** genome to identify those variants.
+Ultimately, you will create linked-reads from the resulting genome and then aligning those reads onto your **original** genome to identify those variants.